flutter/website/src/docs/development/ui/animations/tutorial.md

 <aside class="alert alert-success" markdown="1">
   **Dart language tricks:**
-  You may not be familiar with Dart's cascade notation&mdash;the two dots in `..addListener()`.
+  You might not be familiar with Dart's cascade notation&mdash;the two dots in `..addListener()`.
 This syntax means that the `addListener()` method is called with the return value from `animate()`.
   Consider the following example: